077-5509948 Contact Us Under cyber attacks?

 Targeted attacks often exploit vulnerabilities in service providers.
 ISO 42001 requires a systematic review of the supply chain and the definition of rigid security requirements for every external vendor.
 This reduces the organizational “margin of error” even as vendors are replaced or systems are updated.

-Sector-Specific Adaptation: When Security is the Core Business
+Sector-Specific Adaptation: When Security Is the Core Business

 At CyberSafe, we tailor the implementation of the standard according to the specific sector and its unique regulatory requirements.